Vlad-Radz/biz-strategy-knowledge-base-ai/002_master-data-and-asset-management/prompt-aws-tagging-strategy.md

 # AWS Resource Tagging Strategy Using Organizational Ontology

+⚠️ **Note: the information and queries used here were not checked against a real-life scenario and are here merely for demonstration purposed**

 ## Overview

 This document describes how to implement a semantic tagging strategy for AWS resources based on the organizational ontology.
 This approach enables automated cost allocation, governance policy enforcement, and resource ownership tracking.